Coronavirus News: 100 bodies found in unrefrigerated trailers outside Brooklyn funeral home

 A police source told ABC News that two unrefrigerated trailers outside Andrew T. Cleckley Funeral Services on Utica Avenue each contained 50 bodies.

-Neighbors indicated to Eyewitness News that they witnessed the bodies being placed into the unrefrigerated trucks on and off for a month.
+Neighbors indicated to Eyewitness News that they witnessed the bodies being placed into the unrefrigerated trucks on and off for a month -- not in caskets but in body bags.

+Some said they noticed a lot of disrespect to the bodies too.

+"If they were to do that to my father or my mother or my sister or my child, I would go crazy," said neighbor John Di Pietro.

 The owner of the funeral home indicated to city officials that its freezer stopped working.